sadafAsh/InheritanceConcept/README.md

 both inherits the 'Employee'class.Both the class has the properties of 'Animal' class.

 JunitTest:
-      There is JUnit Test also present for all three type of inheritance and test coverage are 100% successful by jacoco reports.
+      The JUnit Test is done for all three type of inheritance and test coverage are 100% successful in jacoco reports.

+  SONARQUBE :
+          In sonarqube,reliability ,security , securityReview and maintainability is A and the code coverage is 100%.

 SONARQUBE